zaladmander/Paint-App/README.md

 either save and close, or close without saving.

 - As a user, I want to be able to go back and forth between menus without having to commit to a task (forced to make a new paintbrush or etc.)

-- As a user, I want to be able to see a list of all my canvases, brushes, and pencilcases.
+- As a user, I want to be able to see a list of all my canvases, brushes, and pencilcases. ✓

+### Phase 2

-- As a user, I want to be able to save my brushes, canvases, pencilcases (by choice)
+- As a user, I want to be able to save my brushes, canvases, pencilcases (by choice) ✓

-- As a user, I want to be able to reload my work previously made on canvases (by choice)
+- As a user, I want to be able to reload my work previously made on canvases (by choice) ✓

 - As a user, I want to open the application and reload automatically all of my created brushes in their respective pencilcases

-- As a user, I want to be able to remove all saved data by choice like a factory reset
+- As a user, I want to be able to remove all saved data by choice like a factory reset ✓